strmprivacy/docs/docs/02-concepts/01-data-processing/01-pii-field-encryption.md

 ## Using the encrypted data

 When sending data to STRM Privacy, the PII data fields are encrypted.
-The resulting data stream is called the *encrypted stream*.
-By design, this data stream does not contain any PII data anymore.
+The resulting data stream is called the *encrypted stream*, or _source stream_.
+By design, this data stream does not contain any sensitive data anymore.
 This implies that anyone in your company can use it [^1].
 In case these data become compromised, you have a business issue, but **not** a privacy issue.